 - Move-in bins and campus volunteers are not available to carry possessions to rooms.

-- Residents and their guests are requested to bring multiple face coverings.
+- Residents are urged to bring multiple face coverings.

-- Residence Life staff will be trained on COVID-19 precautions, continuously prioritize health and safety issues, and recognize signs/symptoms.
+- Residence Life staff is trained on COVID-19 precautions, continuously prioritize health and safety issues, and recognize signs/symptoms.
 Fliers, bulletin boards, and resident follow-up will be throughout housing on healthy responsibilities and proper hand hygiene.

 - Multiple community hand sanitizing stations are available on every floor.